The Cartoon Lounge

 The network members of Social Media Today are playing in the emerging space of new ways to have those conversations.

 In economics, business and government policy,- something new - must be substantially different, not an insignificant change.
 In economics the change must increase value, customer value, or producer value.
+The term innovation may refer to both radical and incremental changes to products, processes or services. |

 Watch graphic facilitator Steph Crowley create a 35-foot mural over 5 days in high speed--inspirational music included!